The chronology, especially of April 1945, is not always quite clear due to contradictory reports.

-April 26: About 3500 seriously ill concentration camp prisoners from the Kaufering concentration camps are put into freights car destined for an extermination camp (Grinberg, May 31, 1945).
+April 26: About 3500 seriously ill concentration camp prisoners from the Kaufering concentration camps are put into freights car destined for extermination in the Dachau camp (Grinberg, May 31, 1945).

-April 28: The train arrives at Schwabhausen where the SS leaves it exposed on the rails as bait for the ongoing American air raids.
-After the raids, a number of the prisoners escape and hide in the woods.
+April 27: The train arrives at Schwabhausen where the SS leaves it exposed on the rails as bait for the ongoing American air raids.
+During the raids, about 140-200 prisoners are killed, but a number of them escape and hide in the woods.

-April 29: About 500 liberated prisoners are brought to the nearby monastery of St. Ottilien which at this time was being used as a German military hospital after the expulsion of the monks.
+April 28: Dr. Zalman Grinberg arranges the transport of about 50 heavily wounded prisoners to the nearby monastery of St. Ottilien which at this time was being used as a German military hospital after the expulsion of the monks.

-May 1: First burial of a former concentration camp prisoner (Lewin Merkel) by Rabbi Weiss.
-The American occupation force demands that all the German doctors, nurses and soldiers in the hospital are present at the Jewish ceremony
+May 1: First burial of a former concentration camp prisoner (Lewin Mertel) by Rabbi Weiss.
+The American occupation force demands that all the German doctors, nurses and soldiers in the hospital are present at the Jewish ceremony.
+In the following weeks a part of the German patients are brought away to other hospitals.

 May 27: Liberation Concert conducted by Michael Hofmekler with a programmatic speech by Dr. Zalman Grinberg

-June: Under the leadership of three Jewish doctors (Dr. Zalman Grinberg, Dr. Nochum Katz, Dr. Chaim Ipp) the complete German medical staff (doctors and nurses) is continuing its work for liberated camp prisoners.
+June: Under the leadership of three Jewish doctors (Dr. Zalman Grinberg, Dr. Nochum Katz, Dr. Zalman Berman) the German medical staff (doctors and nurses) is continuing its work for liberated camp prisoners.
 Dr. Grinberg has an agreement with Chaplain Abraham J. Klausner that all Jewish patients from Dachau should be brought to St. Ottilien (soon after a second Jewish hospital opens in Gauting).

 602 persons are listed in the hospital: Patients list 1945